-- Generate a Client ID and Secret in the authorization service.
+Generate a Client ID and Secret in the authorization service.
 Every login request sent from Hub includes a unique identifier.
-The ID and secret you store in the authentication module tell the authorization service that each login request is authorized.
+The ID and secret you store in the authentication module tell the Bitbucket Cloud authorization service that each login request is authorized.

-- Enable the Auth Module in Hub.
-When you have generated the information Hub uses to authenticate with the authorization service, copy the values into Hub and enable the module.
+Enable the Auth Module in Hub.
+When you have generated the information Hub uses to authenticate with the Bitbucket Cloud authorization service, copy the values into Hub and enable the module.

 Generate a Redirect URI in Hub

-- From the New Module drop-down list, select one of the Bitbucket Cloud pre-configured OAuth 2.0 authentication module.
+From the New Module drop-down list, select Bitbucket Cloud.

 Generate a Client ID and Secret